-- Fixed or Adjustable-Rate Mortgage: Which Is Better?
+- Fixed or Adjustable-Rate Mortgage: Which Is Right for You?

 - The Bottom Line on Fixed-Rate Mortgages vs. ARMs

 Other areas where fixed-rate mortgages and ARMs differ are the monthly payment and amortization schedule.
-The amortization schedule refers to a table that lays out how much you’ll pay each month for your loan, as well as how much of each payment is going toward the principal versus interest.
+The amortization schedule refers to a table that lays out how much you’ll pay each month for your mortgage, plus how much of each payment is going toward the loan principal versus interest.

-Here’s a breakdown of a few key differences between these two interest rate types:
+Here’s a breakdown of those key differences between the two interest rate types:

-• Can start off lower compared with fixed-rate mortgages but will likely increase after an introductory period
+• Can start off lower compared to fixed-rate mortgages, but will likely increase.

-• Total amount of interest you will pay remains the same
+• The total amount of interest you’ll pay remains the same.

-• Total amount of interest you will pay can increase or decrease
+• The total amount of interest you will pay can increase or decrease.

-• You won’t always know the monthly payment in advance or how much you’ll pay in interest
+• You won’t know the monthly payment will change or how much you’ll pay in total interest.

 What Is a Fixed-Rate Mortgage?

-With a fixed-rate mortgage, your interest rate gets locked in based on market conditions when you take out the loan, as well as your credit score, down payment, and other factors.
-A fixed interest rate remains the same for the life of the loan.
-As a result, you know from the start how much you’ll need to pay each month, and how much of each payment goes toward paying interest versus paying down the principal.
+A fixed-rate mortgage is a home loan where the interest rate doesn’t change throughout the life of the loan.
+You know from the start how much you’ll need to pay each month, and how much of each payment goes toward paying interest versus paying down the principal.

 How does a fixed-rate mortgage work?

 When you start making payments on a fixed-rate mortgage, most of it will go toward paying interest.
 Over time, more of the payment amount will be allocated to paying off the principal.
-Because your interest rate is fixed, your payments will generally stay the same each month, despite the varying distributions between interest and principal.
+Your payments will generally stay the same each month, despite the varying distributions between interest and principal.